puppeteer/puppeteer/docs/api.md

 #### browser.close()
 - returns: <[Promise]>

 Closes Chromium and all of its pages (if any were opened).
-The browser object itself is considered disposed and cannot be used anymore.
+The [Browser] object itself is considered to be disposed and cannot be used anymore.

 #### browser.disconnect()

 Disconnects Puppeteer from the browser, but leaves the Chromium process running.
-After calling `disconnect`, the browser object is considered disposed and cannot be used anymore.
+After calling `disconnect`, the [Browser] object is considered disposed and cannot be used anymore.

 #### browser.newPage()
 - returns: <[Promise]<[Page]>> Promise which resolves to a new [Page] object.